 A WORKSHOP is a seminar-style group session where professional faculty will lead critiques of each attendees manuscript.
 Each attendee will be expected to come prepared with their own critique, ready to discuss, ready to actively give feedback and advice.

-A CRAFT SEMINAR generally has a question and answer period after a lecture on specific craft strategies are presented to the group.
+A CRAFT SEMINAR generally has a question and answer period after a lecture on specific craft strategies, which are presented to the group in a seminar format.